sonisarm/Technical-validation-of-imputation/README.md

-# Technical validation imputation :computer:
+# Technical validation imputation  :repair:
 Author: Sonia Sarmiento

 ### This repository is a collection of resources and tools to use to assess the validity of imputation of low-coverage samples.